Rhymes & Reasons: The Music of John Denver

 - Fourth Floor, Mike Curb Gallery

 - Jan 26, 2017 Through Sep 17, 2017

 John Denver is one of the most beloved voices in American music who truly used his platform as an acclaimed musician for the greater good.
 Not only an award-winning singer/songwriter, he was an actor, an environmentalist, a philanthropist, and a humanitarian.
 We look forward to paying tribute to his life and career here in Los Angeles — a place Denver once called home.

 - Nwaka Onwusa, GRAMMY Museum Curator

-On view through fall 2017, this special exhibit will feature items such as:
+On view through summer 2017, this special exhibit will feature items such as:

 - Custom-designed stage costumes worn by Denver

 - The tuxedo he wore to host the 22nd Annual GRAMMY Awards® in 1979

 - Handwritten lyrics for his folk classic “Calypso”